What is TDTS?

 Efficacy trial success

-The results for this first trial were reported in summer of 2015 showed that overall, the Year 5 pupils in schools using the TDTS approach made approximately three additional months’ progress in science.
+The results for the first randomised controlled trial were reported in the summer of 2015.
+They showed that overall, the Year 5 pupils in schools using the TDTS approach made approximately three additional months’ progress in science.
 The programme had a particularly positive effect on girls and on pupils with lower prior attainment (4 months’ progress) and there were indications that the approach had most impact on pupils eligible for free school meals (5 months’ progress).

 Pupils who received TDTS also reported a significant increase in positive attitudes to science, science lessons and practical work.
 Teacher feedback revealed that all participating teachers had made changes to their classroom practice as a consequence of the training at that they enjoyed teaching science more.